-This week, the Ohio Lottery Commission, which will serve as the manager for Type C sports gaming hosts, released a list of .
+This week, the Ohio Lottery Commission, which will serve as the manager for Type C sports gaming hosts, released a list of approximately 850 businesses pre-qualified to apply for a Type C sports gaming host license.
 These include bars, restaurants, bowling alleys, and others with certain liquor licenses.

 Applications received by the commission outside the designated windows, or incomplete applications, are not guaranteed to receive consideration to start operations on the universal launch date.
 When OCCC Executive Director Matt Schuler announced the universal start date at the beginning of June, he stressed the importance of punctuality.